schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 ### A use case for invalid values

 The latter of the two "incorrect usages" above is a strategy often used to lazy load CSS files that are not critical on the initial load.
 The crux of it is as follows.
 You add a `link` element to the head of the document but, set the value of the `rel` attribute to an invalid keyword, say, "await".
-As you saw earlier, this will result in the browser not loading the CSS file.
+As mentioned earlier, this will result in the browser not loading the CSS file.

 At the end of the HTML document, you would then have some JavaScript that swaps out the invalid keyword for a valid keyword: